The-Young-Programmer/Hangman-Game.py/README.md

 Use the latest version of python.
-Python v3.8 and above To Check your python version: run ' python --version ' in your command line either (Windows), shell (Mac), or terminal (Linux/Ubuntu).
+Python v3.8 and above To Check your python version:

+run > 'python --version' in your command line either (Windows), shell (Mac), or terminal (Linux/Ubuntu).

-To check your Python version in your script, run ' import sys ' to get the module and use ' sys.version ' to find detailed version information in your code.
+To check your Python version in your script, run > 'import sys' to get the module

+and use > 'sys.version' to find detailed version information in your code.

 '''